 Faculty may use project time to conceptualize, plan, design, and execute on new or expanded areas of interest that align with biomedical innovation.
 Projects can be aligned with drug development, biomarker discovery/laboratory tests, 3-D printing, software or hardware solutions for home monitoring, patient education/training/communication, or any other area of healthcare innovation.

 Submit a proposal to ORSP@uwec.edu.
 The proposal should include:

 - Name of Mayo collaborator or Mayo department/division best aligned with project

 - Description of the research project goal(s), context and significance, and plan

 - Role of the student researcher(s), and plan for mentoring the student(s)

 - Evidence of Mayo participation in the collaborative project

 Please ask your chair to submit an email to ORSP indicating support for the project and, as appropriate, a plan for covering the course reassignment.

 Deadline for Application

-Proposals are due to ORSP February 2, 2021; applicants are encouraged to touch base with ORSP prior to submission.
-Proposals will be reviewed by the Research and Innovation Council to ensure alignment with the strategic priorities of the UW-Eau Claire-Mayo Clinic partnership.
-Funding decisions will be announced in early Spring 2020 to allow for faculty participation in the interviewing and selection of the Mayo Biomedical Innovator Scholarship recipients arriving in fall 2020.
+Funding decisions will be announced in early Spring 2021 to allow for faculty participation in the interviewing and selection of the Mayo Biomedical Innovator Scholarship recipients arriving in Fall 2021.